-The independent dispute resolution body designated to address complaints and provide appropriate recourse free of charge to the individual is the panel established by the EU Data Protection Authorities, the Information Commissioner’s Office (in the United Kingdom), and the Swiss Federal Data Protection and Information Commissioner (in Switzerland).
+Under the Privacy Shield, the independent dispute resolution body designated to address complaints and provide appropriate recourse free of charge to the individual is the panel established by the EU Data Protection Authorities, the Information Commissioner’s Office (in the United Kingdom), and the Swiss Federal Data Protection and Information Commissioner (in Switzerland).
 As such, we commit to cooperating with the panel established by the EU Data Protection Authorities and the Swiss Federal Data Protection and Information Commissioner, and comply with the advice given by the panel and Commissioner, with regard to personal information transferred from the EEA, Switzerland, and the UK.
 You can locate and submit a complaint to an EU Data Protection Authority here.

 Information for Residents of California